Metrics Framework Design

 metrics.sinks[].type

-: The type for the sink.
+: The sink type.
 The type is substituted into the following pattern to determine the lib to load: libhpccmetrics<type><shared_object_extension>

 metrics.sinks[].name